comp110-lytle/comp110/site/projects/personal-site.md

 ## 5. Configure a publishing source for your GitHub Pages site

 *(It is possible that this step will be automated for you!
-You can check by going to your site URL: `<github-username>.github.io/<custom-path>` and seeing if anything shows up!)*
+You can check by going to your site URL: `<github-username>.github.io/<custom-path>` and seeing if anything shows up!
+It may take a few minutes.)*

 Follow steps 1-8 [here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).
 For step 1, you can choose your "main" branch.